-What is the best way to reduce my baby’s risk for SIDS, suffocation and other sleep related infant deaths?
+What is the best way to reduce my baby’s risk for SIDS, suffocation and other sleep related infant death?

 Research shows that following safe sleep practices can help lower your baby’s risk of sudden unexpected infant death from SIDS and prevent suffocation and other causes of sleep related infant death.